Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Kitamura Industrial Painting Co., Ltd.

 Kitamura Industrial Painting is one of the largest industrial painting companies in the Hokuriku region.
-They operate five unique in-house factories equipped with the latest specialized painting equipment, along with numerous dedicated painting factories overseas.
-Their expertise covers all types of painting, from solvent-based coatings to powder coating.
+The company operates five distinctive in-house factories equipped with state-of-the-art specialized painting equipment, as well as multiple dedicated painting facilities overseas.
+It's expertise spans a full range of coating technologies, from solvent-based coatings to powder coating.

 Director / Corporate Planning: Mr. Tonihara